corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

  which defaults to your locale settings
 - `period` the period of time after `start` or before `end` that will be used for metering collection;
- "nanoseconds", "microseconds", "milliseconds", "seconds", "minutes", "hours", "days", "weeks", "months", "years" are all supported unit of measure, as well as any unambiguous prefix for them (e.g `1mo` will be interpreted as one month while `1m` will throw an error).
+ "nanoseconds", "microseconds", "milliseconds", "seconds", "minutes", "hours", "days", "weeks", "months", "years" are all supported unit of measure, as well as any unambiguous prefix for them (for example, `1mo` will be interpreted as one month while `1m` will throw an error).
 Any failure in this parameter interpretation will raise `IllegalArgumentException`.
-- `destinations` a list X.500 name of the parties running the nodes from which metering are intended to be collected, the names does not need to be the full qualified X.500 name since `IdentityService.partiesFromName` will be invoked on them and if more parties match input string, metering data will be collected from all their nodes.
+- `destinations` a list X500 names of the parties running the nodes from which metering data is to be collected.
+The names do not need to be the full qualified X500 names since `IdentityService.partiesFromName` will be invoked on them and if more parties match input string, metering data will be collected from all their nodes.
 If this parameter is omitted collection will proceed through all the nodes present in the network map
  - `txTypes` a list of transaction types that will be included in the results, if it is omitted transactions of any type will be collected, see [the data filtering paragraph]("#data-filtering-shell")